datapio/opencore/README.md

 ## What is it ?

-Datapio is a platform for generating micro-services from:
+Datapio Open Core is a continuous integration and deployment platform featuring:

- - a definition of the datamodel it uses (using the *GraphQL Schema Definition Language*)
- - a defifnition of the API it exposes to the consumer (also using the *GraphQL SDL*)
- - business code without any boilerplate
+ - artifact management with Nexus
+ - secret management with Vault
+ - certificate management with cert-manager
+ - pipeline execution with TektonCD

 ## Documentation